Tropical Storm Bertha 2020

-Satellite images and tracking maps of Tropical Storm Bertha 2020, May 25 - 28.
+Satellite images, weather maps and tracks of Tropical Storm Bertha 2020, May 25 - 28.
 Max wind speed 50mph.

 Bertha may produce life-threatening flash flooding across portions of northeastern South Carolina into west central to far southeast North Carolina and Southwest Virginia.
 Ongoing river flooding will be aggravated and recessions prolonged in the region.